CygenceTech/content-ops-starter/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          "ETECH has revolutionized our IT infrastructure.
+          "Cygence Technology has revolutionized our AI infrastructure.
 Their cloud solutions have made our operations more efficient and scalable, allowing us to handle peak traffic seamlessly.
 The level of security they provide gives us and our customers peace of mind.
-ETECH's support team is always just a call away, ensuring we have zero downtime."
+Cygence's support team is always just a call away, ensuring we have zero downtime."

           *— Mark P., CEO, E-commerce Company*